enemonsieur/offis_repo/AREAS/grey matters/CONTENT MARKETING.md

 **Reach out to your raving fans.
 Every salesperson has them, especially those who have been with
 you a long time**. **Ask fans to share an honest review**—don’t push for positive reviews, per se.
 Many
 brands fail to feature testimonials and brand evangelists on their websites and social media profiles.
-=> Put our top best testimonials on Whatsapp.
+=> Put our top best testimonials on Whatsapp Business.
 Put their names.

 People love attention and special treatment—the customers you feature will likely become even
 stronger supporters of your brand.
 Plus, showcasing objective opinions on your website may increase